 - Enable leverage that is greater than the 100x cap at BitMEX.
 The tool enables Ultra-High leverage of up to 700x.

-Please keep an eye on the site as more functionality will be added soon.
-This includes a Position Calculator for the Deribit BTCUSD Swap & Futures.
+Please keep an eye on the site as more functionality is being added.
+It now includes a PnL & Break-Even Calculator for Deribit Bitcoin options.

 The Wrong Way to Trade at BitMEX

 Most users at BitMEX trade wrong.
 They are persuaded by the BitMEX User Interface to set up a trade in a certain way and then they lose.
 It’s like lambs walking silently into a slaughterhouse.
 You will have no idea how much of your account is at risk in a trade, you will get liquidated on a repeated basis, you will make regular charity payments to the Insurance Fund, and sooner or later you will blow up your account (i.e. lose all your capital.)
 Many ‘traders’ with large sums at their disposal trade the wrong way — by getting liquidated we know they are idiots:

 The BitMEX site encourages you to trade in this way:

 - Select Leverage on the Slider Bar.
 Your Leverage is limited to a maximum of 100%.
 (Those using the Anti-Liquidation tool can trade with up to 700x.)